jhonyourangel/CryptoCurrenciesCodeChallenge/README.md

 If you feel like going further, check out the [bonus tasks](https://github.com/ppbdrinker/CryptoCurrenciesCodingChallenge/wiki/Bonus-tasks) page.

-Time difference (as calculated by the difference between the last and the first commit timestamps) should not exceed 2-2.5 hrs, with the absolute maximum of 3 hrs.
+Time spent (as calculated by the difference between the last and the first commit timestamps) should not exceed 2-2.5 hrs, with the absolute maximum of 3 hrs.

 ## Tools of the trade
 You should be using the [Coinmarketcap public API](https://coinmarketcap.com/api/).
 It is a very simple API that has only three endpoints and delivers JSON payloads in response.